NoesisGUI

 Existing project

-If you are already working on a Unity project and have decided to add NoesisGUI to implement your game or application user interface, our plugin adds a new entry to the Assets top menu, Open Blend project.
-The first time you select this option it will create a new Blend project at the root of your Unity project.
-This project is configured to easily add resources from your 'Asset/' folder.
+If you are already working on a Unity project and decide to add NoesisGUI to implement your game's or application's user interface, our plugin adds a new entry to the Assets top menu: Open Blend project.

 Unity3DTutorialImg222.png